dy1z/docs/content/docs/getting-started/introduction.md

 Each environment is customized through a JavaScript config file, so you can even `require()` packages or programatically set options.

-[PostHTML](https://posthtml.org/) is used for the templating logic, and you can use data, filters, partials, and even remote content in your emails.
+[PostHTML](https://posthtml.org/) plugins are used for the templating logic, and you can use loops, partials, and even remote content in your emails.
 Markdown with <abbr title="GitHub Flavored Markdown">GFM</abbr> is supported, too.

 ## Tailwind CSS

 Maizzle uses the [Tailwind CSS](https://tailwindcss.com/) framework, enabling you to rapidly prototype HTML email templates.
 There's never been a faster way to style your emails.

-For most of the time, you won't need to write CSS anymore: just add utility classes to your markup.
+For most of the time, you won't need to write CSS anymore: just add classes to your markup.
-When building for _production_, Maizzle automatically inlines this CSS (depending on your settings).
+And depending on your settings, Maizzle can automatically inline CSS.

 A custom, email-tailored `tailwind.config.js` is provided - this adapts or disables some of the default Tailwind CSS settings, for optimal email client support.